dd32/td-gh-ex/readme.txt

 2.6.
 Save Changes

 == Changelog ==

+= 1.9.1 =
+* move 'Requires PHP' and 'Requires at least' tags into style.css

 = 1.9.0 =
 * fix issue with sub-menu items not displayed under IE 11 and Edge browsers